getraid/GetSafe/README.md

 ## Setup GetSafe as a Service

-go into to installAsService folder, edit the user,usergroup, workingdir and the ExecStart-Lines run sudo chmod +x install.sh and run install.sh
+go into to installAsService folder with `cd installAsService`, edit the getsafe.service with `nano getsafe.service`.
+Edit the user you want to use the service with, the usergroup of this user, the workingdir and the ExecStart-Line.
+After that use `sudo chmod +x install.sh && install.sh`

 ## Using lolisafe